gideondk/Raiku/README.md

 You can use the client to fetch, store and delete these "low level" objects, but it's wiser to use the RaikuBucket to store objects converted using a RaikuConverter implementation.

-You are free to use any value serialisation method available, but I recommended to use the Spray JSON package (behaves very good in multi-threaded environments).
+You are free to use any value serialisation method available, but I recommended to use the Spray JSON package or the one available with the Play Framework

+Next to the retrieval of `RaikuRawValue`

 Values returned from a `RaikuBucket` are of a `RaikuValue[T]` type.
 RaikuValue wraps the raw converted type into a *container* without losing any of the information present in the RaikuRawValue.
 To retain the actual value of type `T` from the RaikuValue, a *value* property is available, containing the optional value of `T` (for cases where only the head was fetched from Riak).